open-world-agents/open-world-agents/docs/data/comparison_with_lerobot.md

 | **Schema Extensibility** | ✅ Custom message types supported | ❌ Fixed table schema |

 ### Layer 2: Data Format (OWAMcap vs LeRobotDataset)

+While MCAP vs Parquet represents the container comparison, OWAMcap vs LeRobotDataset represents the data schema comparison—how domain-specific message types and structures are defined on top of these containers.

 **Commonalities:**
 - Both use lazy-loading for video frames to optimize storage and memory usage